 The millets are a group of highly variable small-seeded grasses; widely grown around the world as cereal crops or grains for both human food & fodder.
 They can play a pivotal role in preventing & curing several health issues.
-Millets contain incredibly nutrient-rich composition.
+Millets contain an incredibly nutrient-rich composition.
 Enriched with the goodness of nature, millets are a rich source of fiber, minerals like magnesium, phosphorous, iron, calcium, zinc & potassium.
 Millets are not only healthy, but they have a unique taste, which can accentuate the taste quotient of any meal.
-India is the largest producer of millets in the world (10,910,000 tones).
+India is the largest producer of millets in the world (10,910,000 tonnes).

 Millets are high in their nutrition content.
 Each millet is three to five times nutritionally superior to rice & wheat in terms of proteins, minerals, and vitamins.
-Millets are rich in B vitamins, calcium, iron, potassium, magnesium, zinc, also gluten-free thus millets are suitable for people allergies of wheat.
+Millets are rich in B vitamins, calcium, iron, potassium, magnesium, zinc, also gluten-free thus millets are suitable for people with allergies to wheat.
 Also for a diabetic, weight loss millets are very excellent.
 In India, millets are mainly cultivated in Uttar Pradesh, Punjab, Andhra Pradesh, Tamil Nadu, Rajasthan, Maharashtra, and Gujarat.

 Climate requirements for Millets: